 Adding natural texture to your living space helps create a tactile connection with nature, tremendously benefiting your well-being.
 As this study suggests, touching wood calms your prefrontal cortex – a brain area responsible for regulating emotions, thoughts, and behaviours – thus making you feel relaxed.

-So, if you plan to get a new throw or pillow for your couch, make sure it’s made of natural fabric like cotton, wool or linen.
+Other natural textures like bamboo, rattan and cork are ideal for bringing a feeling of outdoors into your home.
+And, if you plan to get a new throw or pillow for your couch, make sure it’s made of natural fabric like cotton, wool or linen.
 These materials have a unique texture, allowing you to explore nature through the tactile sense.
-For instance, you can buy a decorative velvet pillow for your armchair or a linen pillowcase for your bed.
+For instance, you can buy a decorative cotton corduroy pillow for your armchair or a linen pillowcase for your bed.

 Tap into your olfactory sense